Jahna Steele: Outing and its effects

 Most people in Las Vegas, including the producer who hired her and her costars, "knew she was transgender but didn't care."
 She was outed on a 1992 edition of the television program A Current Affair.
-Following her outing by A Current Affair people began questioning Jahna's womanhood and asking if she was a girl, to which she'd reply, "Well last time I looked, for the past 25 years."
+Following her outing, people began questioning Jahna's womanhood and asking if she was a girl, to which she'd reply, "Well, last time I looked, for the past 25 years."
 The story of her outing and its negative effect on her showgirl career was featured in The National Enquirer.

 After being fired from Crazy Girls Revue, Steele was a frequent talk show guest and sang in nightclubs across the United States before moving to Hawaii.
 She also appeared as a guest star in a second-season episode of NYPD Blue ("Don We Now Our Gay Apparel"), playing the character Candace La Rue.
 Steele was additionally on the Maury Povich Show in the early 1990s.
 Following her outing as being a transgender woman, she received much publicity leading her to be on various talk shows such as the Maury Show.
 When asked about her experience on the show, Steele stated, "...[the show] it was much more based on education and kindness.
 Now it's about exploitation and freakism, and like, 'We fooled you.
 Hardy-har-har.
 This is a man.'
 Which is just so insulting to somebody who's lived such a distressful life, because it's not easy growing up with a gender-identity disorder."

-Steele later returned to school, and "learned how to do things other than entertaining" so that she'd have something to fall back on, studying computer courses and working for United Blood Services before she worked for a women's health facility and got certified in nonprofit management.
-Prior to her death, she also began hosting Aleman's La Cage drag show at the Riviera, and it was the last job she had before overdosing in January 2008.
+Steele later returned to school, saying "[I] learned how to do things other than entertaining so that I’d have something to fall back on."
+She enrolled in computer courses, then worked for United Blood Services and a women's health facility, and became certified in nonprofit management.
+Before her death, she began hosting Aleman's La Cage drag show at the Riviera, and it was her last job before overdosing in January 2008.

 Transsexual beauty contest hostess

 Steele made her comeback in 2004 when she hosted The World's Most Beautiful Transsexual Contest at the Riviera.
 A documentary feature film based on the pageant, Trantasia, recognized Steele's pioneering place in the history of the transsexual community.
 Steele was also featured on several segments of Entertainment Tonight in connection with Trantasia.
 Following the success of the film, Steele continued her singing career and was the spokesperson for Tingari Skin Care System.
 Steele was working on her "kiss-and-tell" autobiography, Always a Lady, when she died in Las Vegas.
-The cause of death was accidental overdose of cocaine, morphine and hydromorphone.
+The cause of death was accidental overdose of cocaine, morphine, and hydromorphone.